 Video capsule endoscopy

 This is a procedure that uses a tiny wireless camera to take pictures of your digestive tract.
 You swallow a vitamin-size capsule containing an endoscopy camera.
 As the capsule travels through your digestive tract, it takes pictures that are transmitted to a recorder you wear on a belt around your waist.
-With capsule endoscopy, your doctor can see inside your small intestine—an area that isn’t easily reached with traditional endoscopy procedures.
+With capsule endoscopy, your doctor can see inside your small intestine — an area that is not easily reached with traditional endoscopy procedures.

 Capsule endoscopy is also an option for screening for colon polyps in patients for whom a colonoscopy cannot be completed.

-Emerson Hospital’s Endoscopy Center offers flexible hours, so you can schedule your endoscopic appointment at the time of day that’s most convenient for you.
+Emerson Hospital’s Endoscopy Center offers flexible hours, so you can schedule your endoscopic appointment at the time of day that is most convenient for you.
+The Emerson Endoscopy & Digestive Health Center is open Monday through Friday from 7 a.m. to 5 p.m.